 - Showing moody behaviors; distress, anxiety, violence, restlessness become more noticeable

 If you, or someone you know, are suffering from a substance abuse problem, it's time to get help.
 While it’s easy to believe that you are alone in this struggle that is the farthest thing from the truth.
 There are numerous people dealing with addiction in the world.
 Regardless of how bad drug or alcohol use has become, help is always available.
-Contact Legacy Freedom if you need drug rehab in Charlotte NC.
-We are here to help you get back on track to a healthier, happier life.
+Contact Freedom Detox if you need drug rehab in Charlotte NC.
+Offering medically supervised detox services for a wide variety of substances, we are here to help you get back on track to a healthier, happier life.